4vieva/Dear-Data-Project-/README.md

 ## DATA FORMAT

-I converted my notes into a CSV File, Called "My Dear Data Login Collections.csv" containing: date = The calendar date opened = 1 if I logged in, 0 if I did not. element = The element assigned via weekday
+I converted my notes into a CSV File, Called "My Dear Data Login Collections.csv" containing:
+ - date = The calendar date
+ - opened = 1 if I logged in, 0 if I did not.
+ - element = The element assigned via weekday.

 This file is loaded into Processing and used to populate the visual grid.